Get in Touch

 • Utilizing kernels for non-linear spaces

-5. Grasping Clustering
+5. Understanding Clustering

 • Clustering as a machine learning task

-• The k-means clustering algorithm
+• The k-means algorithm for clustering

 • Selecting the appropriate number of clusters

-6. Evaluating Classification Performance
+6. Measuring Classification Performance

 • Working with classification prediction data